tensorflow/tfjs-models/body-pix/README.md

 ![MaskImageData](./images/toMultiPersonMaskImageData.jpg)

-*With the output from `estimateMultiPersonSegmentation` on the first image above, `toMultiPersonMaskImageData` will produce an [ImageData](https://developer.mozilla.org/en-US/docs/Web/API/ImageData) that either looks like the second image above if setting `foregroundColor` to {r: 0, g: 0, b: 0, a: 0} and `backgroundColor` to {r: 0, g: 0, b: 0, a: 255} (by default), or the third image if if setting `foregroundColor` to {r: 0, g: 0, b: 0, a: 255} and `backgroundColor` to {r: 0, g: 0, b: 0, a: 0}.
+*With the output from `segmentMultiPerson` on the first image above, `toMultiPersonMaskImageData` will produce an [ImageData](https://developer.mozilla.org/en-US/docs/Web/API/ImageData) that either looks like the second image above if setting `foregroundColor` to {r: 0, g: 0, b: 0, a: 0} and `backgroundColor` to {r: 0, g: 0, b: 0, a: 255} (by default), or the third image if if setting `foregroundColor` to {r: 0, g: 0, b: 0, a: 255} and `backgroundColor` to {r: 0, g: 0, b: 0, a: 0}.
 This can be used to mask either the person or the background using the method `drawMask`.*

 #### `toColoredPartImageData`